 Financial instruments classified at amortised cost are carried on the Balance Sheet at amortised cost.
 The following table provides a comparison of these carrying values to the fair value of the instruments.
-Their fair values have been estimated by calculating the present value of the cash flows that take place over the remaining life of the instruments, using the assumptions below.
+Their fair values have been estimated by calculating the present value of remaining contractual cash flows at 31st March 2023, using the methods and assumptions below.